MicrosoftDocs/winrt-api/windows.media.audio/audiofileoutputnode.md

 # Windows.Media.Audio.AudioFileOutputNode

 ## -description
-Represents an audio file output node.
+Represents a node in an audio graph node that outputs audio data from the graph to an audio file.

 ## -remarks
 Get an instance of this class by calling [AudioGraph::CreateFileOutputNodeAsync](audiograph_createfileoutputnodeasync.md) and then accessing the [CreateFileOutputNodeResult::FileOutputNode](createaudiofileoutputnoderesult_fileoutputnode.md) property.